 Comparative Analysis project

-- Develop and implement an independent research project. - Learn to use observation-based data to develop analytical categories and an argument based on empirical information. - Write an original research paper with a clear argument that is sustained by data. - Identify and incorporate relevant literature to your research.
+- Develop and implement an independent research project. - Learn to use observation-based data to develop analytical categories and an argument. - Write an original research paper with a clear argument that is sustained by data. - Identify and incorporate relevant literature.